Ethical, Responsible and Sustainability Policy

 - We have built a new undercover, dry, clean recycling centre for guests to use.

 - We actively encourage our guests to recycle through container signage and visibly sorting our site bins several times a day.

-- 2019 sees our shop reopen as a Zero Waste facility.
+- 2020 sees our Zero Waste shop complete its first full year of operation.
 Gravity dispensers fill paper bags or reusable containers with food stuffs.
 Our waste quantities are falling.

-- No product will be sold in single use plastics.
+- No product are sold in single use plastics.